Climbing Mount Kilimanjaro?

 (And another year to plan everything.
 Which included getting her off the couch and ready.)

-When she said yes, I freaked!
-I freaked because people die on Kilimanjaro every year.
-Oh my god, what if I became responsible for killing my mother?!
+When she said yes, I panicked!
+I initially panicked because people die on Kilimanjaro every year.
+Oh my god, what if she dies and it's my fault?!

 That was a bit paranoid, of course, but nevertheless, I couldn't get it off my mind.